Locations:

 Other conditions that can cause elevated GGT levels include:

-It’s important to know that having a high GGT test result does not necessarily mean you have a medical condition.
+It’s important to know that having a high GGT test result doesn’t necessarily mean you have a medical condition.
 Other factors can affect your GGT levels.
-Your healthcare provider will take into consideration several factors, including other blood test results and your medical history, when analyzing your results.
+Your healthcare provider will take your other blood test results and your medical history into consideration when analyzing your results.

 When should I call my doctor?